- Development, Building, Planning & Zoning

 Often we recognize the need for such codes only after we have reached a critical stage and it is too late.
 There was not much urgency about building codes until the devastating aftermath of Hurricane Andrew.
 Then the need for more stringent code was apparent.

-Creating the Code Enforcement Division
+Creating the Neighborhood Services Division

-The Stuart City Commission has recognized the necessity for stricter codes regarding health, safety and welfare and adopted a code enforcement policy through the City Code of Ordinances, Zoning Ordinances and State Laws which provide for Code Enforcement.
+The Stuart City Commission has recognized the necessity for stricter codes regarding health, safety and welfare and adopted a code compliance policy through the City Code of Ordinances, Zoning Ordinances and State Laws which provide for Code Enforcement.